AngieLie/AngelineSetiawan-hospital-readmission-risk-predictor/README.md

 Hospitals in the U.S. are financially penalized under CMS's Hospital Readmissions Reduction Program when their 30-day readmission rates are too high.
 This project builds a model and the system around it to flag high-risk patients before discharge so care teams can intervene early.

 ## Run the Prediction API Locally
 The trained model is served through a FastAPI app that reads whichever model version is currently tagged "Production" in the MLflow registry.
-Follow these steps in order.
+Follow these steps in order. **There is a video in this repository to help guide you as well**.

 1. Open **Anaconda Prompt**.
 2. Activate the project environment: